Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ## Musicality

+- Music is commonly written in the 4/4 time signature and commonly structured in sets of 8 beats
 - A major phrase is 32 beats
 - A minor phrase is 16 beats (usually) or 8 beats (rarely)
-- Music is commonly composed using the 4/4 time signature, which has 8 beats
-- All ballroom dances can be danced to music based on 8 beats (4/4 time signature) or 4 (2/4 time signature)
+- All ballroom dances except Waltz are written in 4/4 time and can be danced using 8 beat patterns:
+    - Bachata: 4- or 8-beat patterns
+    - Chacha: 4- or 8-beat patterns
+    - Country Polka: 4- or 8-beat patterns
+    - Country Two Step: 4- or 8-beat patterns
+    - Salsa: 8-beat patterns
+    - West Coast Swing: primarily 6- and 8-beat patterns, with 10- and 12-beat patterns requiring a rock-and-go
+    - Waltz is written in 3/4 time signature and has 6-beat patterns

 ## Rhythm